Agaricus pattersoniae: Habitat and distribution

-Agaricus pattersoniae is associated with cypress (Cupressus macrocarpa) trees, where it fruits singly or in groups.
+Agaricus pattersoniae is associated with Hesperocyparis macrocarpa (Monterey cypress) trees, fruiting singly or in groups.
 Richard Kerrigan noted that it seems to be restricted to mature trees (age 40+ years) located in the coastal counties of California, although Alexander H. Smith mentions that it has also been found in the Great Lakes regions.
-The species has been proposed for inclusion in the IUCN Red List of Threatened Species as part of the Global Fungal Red List initiative.
+The species has been proposed for inclusion in the IUCN Red List of Threatened Species as part of the Global Fungal Red List Initiative.
 Its main threats include habitat destruction, drought, and decline of cypress trees due to cypress canker from infection by Seiridium cardinale.
 The cypress trees have been removed from the type locality.

+Uses

+An edible mushroom, the flavour is described as mild, pleasant, and slightly sweet.